awhitehouse104/audio-player-demo-api/README.md

 - each module could contain a service to encapsulate operations for reuse
 - router could be more extensible to allow for root paths other than `/api`, api versioning for example: `/api/v1`, `/api/v2`
 - additional metadata for songs, like album or artists images
+- paging for library to support more songs
 - more sophisticated error handling (custom error handler, logging, etc)
 - additional layers/abstractions as site grows, config directory as opposed to single file, for instance